BA Film & TV

 As you can see, the programme is not about teaching technology, something you can do online for free.
 Instead, we believe a film school is about the development and visualization of ideas.
 Lectures, seminars and tutorials address the “Why?”, both nurturing and challenging students as they develop their creative abilities.

-Students learn primarily through lectures, seminars, workshops and tutorials, and there is an emphasis on the teaching and acquisition of key skills.
+Students will be taught in intensive blocks.
 The modules Film & TV Production 1 and Post Production 1 introduce key concepts and begin developing craft skills in these areas.
 In addition, a module in Scriptwriting provides an understanding of storytelling for the screen as well as the craft of writing in this form.
 In Visual Studies for Film & Digital Media, students learn fundamentals of visual grammar including composition, lighting, mise en scene, together with important underlying ideas that will inform your practice.
 Having two semester-long Creative Practice modules allow students to create their own pieces of work under the guidance and supervision of Faculty staff.
-Two semester-long Contextual Studies modules provide students with wider knowledge of relevant philosophical, historical and theoretical themes that feed into students’ practical work.
+Two semester-long Contextual Practices modules provide students with wider knowledge of relevant philosophical, historical and theoretical themes that feed into students’ practical work.

 Students will continue to work increasingly under their own direction, discussing the development and creation of projects with advice and guidance from Faculty staff.
 In the first semester, the Advanced Film & TV Production module, students will work on projects that are aimed at industry, such as creating a short film targeting festivals, a teaser for a film or TV project or live briefs for student awards, while honing their specialisms.
 In addition, students will commence their Major Project, work originated by them, with support and guidance from Faculty staff.
 Also in the first semester, students will write a Dissertation related to their practical work.
 In the second semester, students continue and complete their Major Project and write a Critical Review, reflecting on their work.